BOARD OF DIRECTORS & OFFICERS

 Karen Green, Board Member

-Karen Green has spent 20 years in philanthropy most recently as vice president of the National Center for Family Philanthropy.
-Karen also served as Managing Director of Family Foundation Services at the Council on Foundations as well as Director of their Governing Boards Program, which provided foundation board members and CEOs with resources on foundation governance and oversight.
-Green also served as President of the Healthcare Initiative Foundation.
-Earlier in her career, Green served as associate director of the Massachusetts Legal Assistance Corporation, managing $9 million in annual grants to increase access to justice for low-income people in that state.
-Prior to her involvement in philanthropy, she directed refugee resettlement efforts in Singapore and Indonesia to bring Vietnamese boat people to the U.S., and directed business advisory services for the U.S.-China Business Council.
-She holds a B.A. from Cornell University and a M. P. A. from Harvard University.
+Karen Green is a nonprofit governance consultant with a specialty in working with family foundations.
+Karen held senior positions in philanthropy for 20 years, most recently as vice president of the National Center for Family Philanthropy.
+She also served as Managing Director of Family Foundation Services at the Council on Foundations as well as Director of their Governing Boards Program, which provided foundation board members and CEOs with resources on foundation governance and oversight.
+At the Council she led national consensus building processes resulting in stewardship principles for both the family and independent foundation fields.
+Karen was the first President of the Healthcare Initiative Foundation, transforming the foundation from anonymity to a known and respected community presence granting $1.5 million annually to organizations improving healthcare in Montgomery County, Maryland.
+Earlier in her career, Karen served as associate director of the Massachusetts Legal Assistance Corporation, managing $9 million in annual grants to increase access to justice for low-income people.
+Other volunteer commitments include serving on the national board of HIAS and as General Coordinator of the Refugee Response Team at Temple Shalom in Chevy Chase, Maryland.
+Karen holds a B.A. from Cornell University and a Master in Public Administration from Harvard University.

 Simon Steinhardt, Board Member